atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 ## The uint type

-A uint can be instantiated in the same way as for ufloat, providing the value and certainty.
-Value is any float and Certainty is a float[0, 1] where 1 is the highest possible certainty while 0 is the lowest.
+A uint can be instantiated in the same way as for ufloat, providing the value and the uncertainty.

 ```python
 x = uint(-654, 2.4)